The Aviation and Aerospace Archives Initiative

 All payments will be authorised by at least two of the signatories.

-All money raised by or on behalf of Initiative is only to be used to further the Mission of the AAAI.
+All money raised by or on behalf of the Initiative is only to be used to further the Mission of the AAAI.

-9. Amendments to the Governing Document
+12. Amendments to the Governing Document

 Any proposal to amend the Governing Document will require a two thirds majority of the Steering Group.